mjfusa/MicrosoftStoreHelpers/ManageFromService/readme.md

 ## Quick Checklist:
 ## Preparing your UWP app:
+1. To use the REST or UWP IAP APIs, your app needs to be published.
+It can be published hidden or made available to a set of specified users during development.
+See this link for more information on testing IAP: https://docs.microsoft.com/en-us/windows/uwp/monetize/in-app-purchases-and-trials#testing
+2. After the app is published, install it.
+This will install a license for the app locally.
+After it is installed, you can uninstall it as you will likely need to overwrite it for development.
-1. If this is a Win32 app, make sure your are initializing the [StoreContext Class (Windows.Services.Store)](https://docs.microsoft.com/en-us/uwp/api/windows.services.store.storecontext) following the documentation here: [Using the StoreContext class with the Desktop Bridge](https://docs.microsoft.com/en-us/windows/uwp/monetize/in-app-purchases-and-trials#using-the-storecontext-class-with-the-desktop-bridge).
+3. If this is a Win32 app, make sure your are initializing the [StoreContext Class (Windows.Services.Store)](https://docs.microsoft.com/en-us/uwp/api/windows.services.store.storecontext) following the documentation here: [Using the StoreContext class with the Desktop Bridge](https://docs.microsoft.com/en-us/windows/uwp/monetize/in-app-purchases-and-trials#using-the-storecontext-class-with-the-desktop-bridge).
-2. Associate your UWP app with the Store.
+4. Associate your UWP app with the Store.
 In Visual Studio, right click your project.
 Select Store | Associate the App with the Store.
 Select your app from the list or reserve a new app name.
 You will access this app in the 'Preparing Partner Center' section below.

 ## Registering an Azure Active Directory Application:
 1. Complete App Registration with **Azure Active Directory** using your Azure account at http://portal.azure.com.